What Should I Invest In? Assets!

 As you work toward this ultimate goal, you should assess and analyze each investment you make in order to maximize your returns.
-At FPF, we do not recommend trading (i.e. buying and selling regularly), until you are well versed in market mechanics and understanding of market cycles, so when you start to invest do so for the long run, and focus on the future.
+At FPF, we do not recommend day-trading (i.e. buying and selling daily/regularly), until you are well versed in market mechanics and understanding of market cycles/ structures, so when you are investing do so for the long run, and focus on the future.

 There are a seemingly overwhelming abundance of “Investment Options” out there.
 Just open any financial news-outlet and you’ll be swimming in information on stocks, bonds, commodities, and currencies.
 However, there is also a different way to look at investment options in a contextual view.
 Much like income generation which can essentially be reduced to a single act/transaction-type, i.e. a sale, so can investment options be reduced to a single act/transaction-type, a purchase of an asset.
 In other-words, there is only 1 investment option, the only ‘thing’ to invest in is an asset.

-An asset is an object, tool, business, or technology that increases in value over time, and generates income in the form of dividends.
+An asset is an object, tool, business, or technology that fluctuates in value over time, and ideally generates income in the form of dividends.

 2 Types of Assets